 6.5.1.
 Address Council Review

 When the NRO EC transmits the policy proposal to the Address Council for ratification, it will establish a calendar start time.
-Within sixty (60) days of this start time the Address Council will conduct a final review the proposal
+Within sixty (60) days of this start time the Address Council will conduct a final review the proposal.

 Upon receiving a global policy proposal from the NRO EC the members of the PPFT for that proposal will produce a report consisting of a statement that the published policy development process of each of the RIRs was or was not followed.
 If it is determined that the published policy process was not followed, the report will provide detailed information where, when and how the process was not followed.
-Upon completion of its final review, the Address Council will, by majority vote
+Upon completion of its final review, the Address Council will, by majority vote accept or reject the PPFT report.

-6..1.1.
+Depending on the result of the voting and recomendation from PPTF, the following actions, described below, can be taken:

+6.5.1.1.
 Pass the proposal to ICANN for ratification as a global policy